Scheduling Games with Machine-Dependent Priority Lists: Equilibrium Existence and Computation

 Figure~\ref{fig:hardNE2} provides an example for $n=2$ and $|T|=3$.

-\begin{claim} If a $3$D-matching of size $n$ exists, then the game has an NE. \end{claim} \begin{proof} Let $T'$ be a matching of size $n$.
+In order to complete the proof we prove the following two claims that relate the existence of a NE in the game $G_T$ to the existence of a perfect matching in the 3DM-3 instance $T$.
+We first show that if the 3DM-3 instance has a perfect matching, then the game induced due to our construction has a pure Nash equilibrium. \begin{claim} If a $3$D-matching of size $n$ exists in $T$, then the game $G_T$ has an NE. \end{claim} \begin{proof} Let $T' \subseteq T$ be a matching of size $n$.
 Assign the jobs of $X \cup Y \cup Z$ on the triplet-machines corresponding to $T'$ and the jobs of $D$ on the remaining triplet-machines.
 Assign $f$ and $e$ on $M_4$.
 Also, assign a single job from $U$ on all but the first $3$ machines.
 We are left with the jobs $a,b,c,d$ that are assigned on the first three machines: $a$ and $d$ on $M_1$, $b$ on $M_2$ and $c$ on $M_3$.
 It is easy to verify that the resulting assignment is an NE.
 The crucial observation is that all the jobs originated from $X \cup Y \cup Z$ completes at time at most $3$, and therefore have no incentive to select $M_4$.
 Thus, job $e$ completes at time $4$ on $M_4$ and therefore, has no incentive to join the no-NE game on the first three machines. \end{proof}

-\begin{claim} If a $3$D-matching of size $n$ does not exist, then the game has no NE. \end{claim} \begin{proof} Since a matching does not exist, at least one job from $X \cup Y \cup Z$, is not assigned on its triplet machine, and thus prefers $M_4$, where its completion time is $3$.
-Thus, job $e$ prefers to be first on $M_2$ or $M_2$, where its completion time is $4$.
-The long dummy jobs guarantee that machines $M_1,M_2$ and $M_3$ attracts exactly the $5$ jobs $\{a,b,c,d,e\}$ and the no-NE game is played on the first three machines. \end{proof}
+The next claim shows that if the 3DM-3 instance does not have a perfect matching, then as a consequence of our construction, the no-NE subgame $G^*$ is triggered, and $G_T$ has no NE. \begin{claim} If a $3$D-matching of size $n$ does not exist, then the game $G_T$ has no NE. \end{claim} \begin{proof} Since a matching does not exist, at least one job from $X \cup Y \cup Z$, is not assigned on its triplet machine, and thus prefers $M_4$, where its completion time is $3$.
+Thus, job $e$ prefers to be first on $M_2$ or $M_3$, where its completion time is $4$.
+The long dummy jobs guarantee that machines $M_1,M_2$ and $M_3$ attracts exactly the $5$ jobs $\{a,b,c,d,e\}$ and the no-NE game $G^*$ is played on the first three machines. \end{proof}